Facilities Support Government Contracts in South Carolina

 Facilities Support in South Carolina

-Federal Facilities Support Services procurement in South Carolina funnels disproportionately through Unknown, which captures 32% of the state's 28 opportunities as of Q2 2026.
-The top 3 markets — Unknown, Columbia, Clarks Hill — account for 71% of statewide activity across 8 cities with federal contract flow.
+Federal Facilities Support Services procurement in South Carolina funnels disproportionately through Unknown, which captures 30% of the state's 33 opportunities as of Q3 2026.
+The top 3 markets — Unknown, Columbia, Beaufort — account for 70% of statewide activity across 8 cities with federal contract flow.
 For market-entry strategy, Unknown is the gateway: winning work there builds the past performance and agency relationships needed to expand statewide.

-In South Carolina's Facilities Support Services sector, Unknown dominates with 9 active opportunities (32% of state volume) in Q2 2026, followed by Columbia at 8 and Clarks Hill at 3.
+In South Carolina's Facilities Support Services sector, Unknown dominates with 10 active opportunities (30% of state volume) in Q3 2026, followed by Columbia at 9 and Beaufort at 4.
 The relatively close race between top cities indicates a competitive market where ranking shifts are common as new solicitations post.
 Contractors should track how these rankings evolve seasonally, as federal fiscal year-end (September) often reshuffles city-level activity.

-South Carolina's Facilities Support Services procurement is controlled by a narrow agency base: Department of the Army and Department of the Navy together account for 63% of all awards worth $2.3B in total obligated spending.
-This dual-agency dominance means contractors in South Carolina must build relationships with both to access the majority of contract dollars.
-On the vendor side, the market is incumbent-heavy: the top 3 contractors — T&H SERVICES, LLC, ENVIREMEDIAL SERVICES, INC., CORG MANAGEMENT GROUP LLC — hold 75% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.
+South Carolina's Facilities Support Services market has a clear leader but not a monopoly: Department of the Army holds 43% of awards, with buying spread across 5 active agencies.
+The top 3 — Department of the Army (43%), Public Buildings Service (16%), Department of the Navy (15%) — account for the majority of contract activity totaling $2.3B.
+This moderate concentration gives contractors multiple relationship paths while still rewarding specialization in the top buyer's requirements.
+On the vendor side, the market is incumbent-heavy: the top 3 contractors — T&H SERVICES, LLC, CORG MANAGEMENT GROUP LLC, ENVIREMEDIAL SERVICES, INC. — hold 77% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.

 Analysis computed from SAM.gov and USAspending.gov data · Updated daily

-South Carolina has 28 open facilities support contract opportunities as of 2026-06-01, with 8 likely recompetes identified.
-Top markets include Unknown, Columbia, Clarks Hill.
+South Carolina has 33 open facilities support contract opportunities as of 2026-07-18, with 7 likely recompetes identified.
+Top markets include Unknown, Columbia, Beaufort.

 Open Opportunities